Yutingggggggg/dsa4264_geospatial/technical-report.md

 The overlap analysis between bus routes and MRT lines provides actionable insights to optimise the public transport network.
 By removing redundant segments of Bus 67, 63 and 2,  we can achieve 3 goals.
 Firstly, as reducing redundant segments lowers operational costs, allowing resources to be reallocated to other routes or underserved areas, it will result in cost savings.
 Secondly, streamlining routes to avoid duplication with MRT lines enhances the overall transport network, enabling buses to focus on areas outside MRT coverage, resulting in improved network efficiency.
 Lastly, by selectively retaining key routes (e.g., Bus 170) that serve stops between MRT stations, we maintain accessibility for commuters without unnecessary redundancy, allowing MOT to align with commuter needs.

-This data-driven approach addresses the business goal of optimizing the network in a cost-effective and efficient way.
+This data-driven approach addresses the business goal of optimising the network in a cost-effective and efficient way.

 #### 4.2.2 Key Issues